khaloodi/khaloodi.github.io/aboutme.md

 title: About Me
 ---

 Hi!
-I'm Khaled (KUH-led), a software development professional with a background in business analytics and data science.
+I'm Khaled (KUH-led), a software engineer with a background in business analytics and data science.
 When I'm not deploying performant solutions to satisfy business needs, I am sketching or designing my next project.

 My philosophy on teamwork embodies agile methodology and CD/CI.
 Currently working on deploying as many React Apps as possible, as well as improving my cloud skills.